975-951-Great Vocals

 967. SHENANDOAH (2005)

-She takes this over 200-year old, traditional song, updated by multiple songwriters, and presents it so longingly, so lovingly, that its beauty in delivery brings us to an overwhelming sense of captivating emotion.
-Her 4th entry listed is a beauty, a song lovely with poignant melody, it stays long in the mind after its delivery.
-Her sparkling soprano is stunning, her stage presence never disappoints, contributing to her being one of the most successful crossover in the world from 1990 through the 2010s…Celestial and Clearly Beloved!
+Our Norwegian singer takes this over 200-year-old traditional Folk song, updates it by modern songwriters, and presents it so longingly, so lovingly, that its beauty brings us to an overwhelming sense of emotion.
+Especially the finale, “Oh Shenandoah, I love your darling / Away you rolling river, / Oh Shenandoah, I love your daughter / But when I’m bound to go / Cross the wide Missouri.”
+Her 4th entry listed is real beauty, a song so lovely with poignant melody, it stays long in the mind and heart after its delivery.
+Her ethereal soprano is stunning, her stage presence never disappoints, as one of the most successful crossover artists in the world from 1990 through the 2010s.
+Paddy’s angelic violin and Kalle’s exotic flute only contributes to its overwhelming sense of love of Homeland…Captivating, and Beloved!

 966. WHEN the BLUE of NIGHT (Meets the Gold of the Day) “Big Broadcast of 1932” (1932)